DBT IOP + Co-Occurring

 Dialectical Behavioral Therapy For Teens & Young Adults

-Potomac DBT Intensive offers a warm, caring and supportive environment; experiential elements like yoga and mindfulness meditation; art therapy, music therapy and outings like hikes by the river, movie nights and relaxation exercises for self-care.
+Potomac DBT IOP + Co-Occurring offers a warm, caring and supportive environment; experiential elements like yoga and mindfulness meditation; art therapy, music therapy and outings like hikes by the river, movie nights and relaxation exercises for self-care.

 Although there are other DBT providers in the area, this program is adapted specifically for young people to address substance use disorder in addition to co-occurring mental health concerns.
 Recent research indicates that DBT can be effective in the treatment of substance use disorders for teens and young adults struggling simultaneously with serious emotional dysregulation (Dimeff, L. & Lineman, M., 2008).
 This program would not be appropriate for young people who do not have a substance use disorder.

 Why It Works

 The Potomac “DBT Intensive” program is an intensive outpatient program for teens and young adults with a substance use disorder and co-occurring mental health disorders which may be best treated with Dialectical Behavior Therapy (DBT).
 The facility is licensed in the state of Maryland as an IOP substance abuse treatment provider.
 Level-of-care determinations in program placement are based on ASAM criteria and clinical criteria established by Behavioral Tech for adherent DBT programs.